-To access properties and defaults, right-click on the Grid icon.
-This will bring up the Grid tab with the following properties:
+To access properties and defaults for this tool, rightclick on the icon.
+This will bring up the Grid tab and the origin properties.

-- Show Origin The Show

-Origin check box shows or

-hides the origin.

-- Origin Type The Origin

-Type displays the origin as

-either a solid or dotted line,

-with dots falling along the

-grid subdivisions.

-- Origin Color The Origin

-Color allows you to select

-the color in which the origin is displayed.

-- o Click on the color swatch to change. - Place Origin At This drop-down menu allows you to choose where the origin is to be displayed. - o Center displays the origin at the coordinates (0,0). - $\circ\quad$ First Stitch displays the origin at the coordinates of the first stitch. - Display Above Elements This check box affects both the origin and the grid. - Checking it will display both the grid and origin (if visible) as an overlay to the embroidery design elements. - Save As Default Saves the current settings to the defaults for the software.
+- Show Origin The Show Origin check box shows or hides the origin. - Origin Type The Origin Type displays the origin as either a solid or dotted line with dots falling along the grid subdivisions. - Origin Color The Origin Color allows you to select the color in which the origin is displayed.
+Click on the color swatch to change. - Place Origin At This drop-down menu allows you to choose where the origin is to be displayed. - Center displays the origin at the coordinates (0,0).

+- First Stitch displays the origin at the coordinates of the first stitch. - Display Above Elements This check box affects both the origin and the grid.
+Checking it will display both the grid and origin (if visible) as an overlay to the embroidery design elements. - Save As Default Saves the current settings to the defaults for the software.